 Steamed Rice Paddy Snails

-According to Vu Hong Lien, author of Rice and Baguette: A History of Food in Vietnam, archaeologists have found evidence that Vietnamese people have been eating snails for thousands of years, long before the arrival of the French.
+As Vu Hong Lien, author of Rice and Baguette: A History of Food in Vietnam, notes, archaeological evidence shows that snails have been a part of the Vietnamese diet for millennia.

 A captivating image featuring a bowl of Bun Rieu Cua, a delightful Vietnamese noodle soup.
 The bowl is filled with thin rice vermicelli noodles swimming in a vibrant red broth made from crab paste and tomatoes.
 Floating in the broth are small, tender crab meat and sliced beef, along with pieces of tofu and sliced tomatoes.